daliayan/ProjectOne/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/famous_photographers`.
 To experiment with that code, run `bin/console` for an interactive prompt.

+# ABOUT: This command line interface allows the user to select a photographers name from a numbered list.
+From there the user can access information from their selected photographer.
+Users have the option of clicking a link to directly purchase the photographers book from Amazon, they are presented with a small biography of the photographer as well.
+From the same page users can click a link which would allow them to go directly to the photographers personal page.

 TODO: Delete this and the text above, and describe your gem

 ## Installation